AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * In Smart Tags Training report, the HTML injection generates an execptionable notification (NPR-37077).

-* When adding a multi-field property in a dialog box for a custom workflow, the dialog box fails to proceed and the user is not able to close the dialog box.
+* When adding a multifield property in a dialog box for a custom workflow, the dialog box fails to proceed and the user is not able to close the dialog box (NPR-37075).

 ### Translation projects {#translation-65110}